Personal finance

 For example, in a risk-off event, equities (global and SA) typically sell off, developed market bonds appreciate, emerging market bonds depreciate, cash remains stable, gold appreciates, and the currency (ZAR) depreciates.
 For an SA-heavy portfolio, the inclusion of developed market assets (especially bonds) and gold adds some much-needed diversification.

 The following table demonstrates the value of introducing global assets to your South African portfolio.
 South African equities and bonds have a low correlation with their global equivalent asset classes, and there is an even lower correlation when looking at the correlation between asset classes.
-For example, South African equities have a low correlation of 0.58 compared to global equities.
+For example, South African equities have a low correlation of 0.53 with global equities.
 This correlation drops to -0.05 when compared to global bonds.
-Similarly, SA bonds have a low correlation of 0.35 compared to global bonds and a negative correlation of -0.23 compared to global equities.
+Similarly, SA bonds have a negative correlation of -0.34 compared to global bonds and a negative correlation of -0.23 compared to global equities.

 The key take-out of this exercise is that by allocating money internationally, you add another asset class/set of asset classes to your overall investment portfolio, which behaves differently to that of your local asset class mix, especially when factoring in the impact of the local currency.